Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Proofs of Theorem B and variations

 Let $\J_f$ be the ideal sheaf generated by $f_j$ and assume that the associated distinguished varieties $Z_k$ have multiplicities $r_k$, cf., Section~\ref{dist}.
 If $\phi$ vanishes to (at least) order $r_k\mu$ at a generic point on $Z_k$ for each $k$, then \eqref{bs} holds, cf., Section~\ref{dist}, and thus we have

 \begin{cor} If $\phi$ vanishes to order $r_k\mu$ at a generic point on $Z_k$, for each $k$, then we have a representation \eqref{likhet}. \end{cor}

-This corollary is precisely part (iii) of the main theorem in \cite[p.\ 430]{EL}, except for that we have $\mu r_k$ rather than $(n+1)r_k$, cf., the discussion in Remark~\ref{uppstuds}.
-Recall from Section~\ref{dist} that one can estimate the multiplicities $r_k$; for instance $r_k\le \deg_L X$, see \eqref{elest}.
+This corollary is precisely part (iii) of the main theorem in \cite[p.\ 430]{EL}, except for that we have $\mu r_k$ rather than $(n+1)r_k$, cf., the discussion in Example~\ref{uppstuds}.
+Using \eqref{elest} one gets the estimate $r_k\le \deg_L X$.

-One can also have a mixed hypothesis, and for instance assume that \eqref{bs} holds outside a hypersurface $H$ and that $\phi$ vanishes to order $\mu r_k$ on each distinguished variety $Z_k$ contained in $H$; this would lead to an ``abstract'' Hickel theorem.

-\begin{proof}[Proof of Theorem~\ref{elthm}] Equip $L$ with a Hermitian metric, let $E^f_\bullet, \delta_f$ be the Koszul complex generated by $f_1,\ldots, f_m$, as in Example~\ref{koszulex}, tensorized with $L^{\otimes s}\otimes A\otimes K_X$, and let $R^f$ be the associated residue current on $X$.
+\begin{proof}[Proof of Theorem~\ref{elthm}] Let $(E^f_\bullet, \delta_f)$ be the Koszul complex generated by $f_1,\ldots, f_m$, as in Example~\ref{koszulex}, tensorized with $L^{\otimes s}\otimes A\otimes K_X$, and let $R^f$ be the associated residue current on $X$.
 From the hypothesis \eqref{bs} and Lemma~\ref{omljud} we conclude that $R^f\phi=0$.
 The bundle $E_k$ is a direct sum of line bundles $L^{\otimes(s-k)}\otimes A\otimes K_X$ and so all the relevant cohomology groups \eqref{cohovillkor} vanish by Kodaira's vanishing theorem, or, at the top degree, by the Kawamata-Viehweg vanishing theorem if $A$ is nef and big.
 Thus Theorem~\ref{elthm} follows from Proposition~\ref{glatta}. \end{proof}